VuePress EcosystemVuePress Ecosystem

 • Default: true

-• number: the minimum number of lines to enable line numbers.
+• number: minimum number of lines required to enable line numbers.

-For example, if you set it to 4, line numbers will only be enabled when your code block has at least 4 lines of code.
+For example, setting it to 4 will only enable line numbers when your code block has at least 4 lines.

 • true: enable line numbers globally.